ivy00johns/Pwnscription/README.md

 - [ ] Add Flipper Zero notes.
 - [ ] Add Flipper Zero support.
 - [ ] Modernize everything.
 There is a mixture of syntaxes.
+- [ ] Move common functions to a single file.